 The Virtual Enterprise Data Warehouse (EDW) software is functional, and has proven its value in various projects.
 Examples are available to test and work with the software, but it needs to be configured first.
 To do this, follow the steps below.

 As a prerequisite, at this stage the software only supports SQL Server (2012 upwards) and an instance to deploy the repository needs to be available.
+We are working to develop a version that only uses text files (JSON to be precise) as a data store so a RDBMS is no longer a requirement.

 - Install the client software.
 The latest version can be downloaded here (‘Setup.exe’).
 This is a simple install script that creates a start menu and desktop shortcut.